cattymod/beta-gui/README.md

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for [CattyMod](https://cattymod.app)
+scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for [CattyMod](https://cattymod.app).

 ## Setup

-See https://docs.turbowarp.org/development/getting-started to setup the complete environment.
+See https://docs.turbowarp.org/development/getting-started to setup the complete CattyMod environment.

 If you just want to play with the GUI then it's the same process as [scratchfoundation/scratch-gui](https://github.com/scratchfoundation/scratch-gui/).